Extract of personal data from the BRP

 - a copy of your valid ID

-- Are you requesting your extract online or in writing?
-The municipality will then send it to you by mail.
+- Are you requesting your extract online or by mail?
+If so, the municipality will send it to you by mail.

-- Are you requesting your extract in person at the municipal office?
-Then you will receive it immediately.
-This also applies if you authorize someone else to collect it on your behalf.
+- If you request your extract in person at the municipal office, you’ll receive it right away.
+This also applies if you authorize someone else to do so.